 a.
 Higher doses of medroxyprogesterone acetate are associated with leiomyoma growth.

 b.
-Hormone replacement therapy in postmenopausal ...
+Hormone replacement therapy in postmenopausal women ...